nickazg/TheConstruct/README.md

 ### **Generic**:
 All accounts by default will be of the generic type.
-This is the base account which can do everything from invest, propose or contribute projects as a project-member, but will remain uncategorised.
+This is the base account which can do everything from invest, propose, create or contribute projects as a project-member, but will remain uncategorised.

 A generic account can be classed as a **Project Admin** for specific projects, either from creating or being assigned a project.